 The Akademik Ioffe is small but mighty.
-While the ship is small, and only carries about 100 passengers, it provides a comfortable experience for everyone.
-From dining and entertainment, to enjoying peace and quiet, the Ioffe is great for most every guest.
+While the ship is small and only carries about 100 passengers, it provides a comfortable experience for everyone.
+From dining and entertainment to enjoying peace and quiet, the Ioffe is great for almost every guest.

-One thing to keep in mind – neither the Ioffe nor the Vavilov are luxurious vessels.
+One thing to keep in mind – neither the Ioffe nor the Vavilov is a luxurious vessel.
 You won’t be roughing it, by any stretch of the imagination.
 But you won’t be living in the lap of luxury either.

 Each ship focuses more on service and unique experiences that more than make up for sleeping in a basic room, for example.

 You’re on a small vessel – and for good reason.
 First, large vessels often cannot cruise in certain areas where you’ll see the most wildlife.
 Second, large vessels often carry more passengers than can actually go to land on expedition days.

 You want to be on a small ship like this.
 Trust me.